MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Now Showing

-## The Batman

-Batman ventures into Gotham City's underworld when a sadistic killer leaves behind a trail of cryptic clues.
-As the evidence begins to lead closer to home and the scale of the perpetrator's plans become clear, he must forge new relationships, unmask the culprit and bring justice to the abuse of power and corruption that has long plagued the metropolis.

-_Rated: PG_

-### Friday, March 4 (Doors Open @ 4:45, movie starts at 5:30) & Saturday, March 5 (Open all day 8am-8:30pm, movies at 1:30 and 5:30)

-### Friday, March 11 & Saturday, March 12

-# Coming Soon

-## Death on the Nile

-Belgian sleuth Hercule Poirot's Egyptian vacation aboard a glamorous river steamer turns into a terrifying search for a murderer when a picture-perfect couple's idyllic honeymoon is tragically cut short.

-_Rated: PG-13_

-### Friday, March 18 & Saturday, March 19 @ 6:30pm

 ## Uncharted

 Nathan Drake and his wise cracking partner Victor "Sully" Sullivan embark on a dangerous quest to find the greatest treasure never found while also tracking clues that may lead to Nate's long-lost brother.